mozilla-services/python-dockerflow/docs/logging.rst

 Logging
 =======

-python-dockerflow provides a :class:`~dockerflow.logging.JsonLogFormatter` Python logging formatter that produces messages following the JSON schema for a common application logging format defined by the illustrious Mozilla Cloud Services group.
+python-dockerflow provides a :class:`~dockerflow.logging.MozlogHandler` Python logging handler that produces messages following the JSON schema for a common application logging format defined by the illustrious Mozilla Cloud Services group.